pantrypoints/sp/content/en/research/countries/china/xi/chapter-10f.md

 3. persist in taking the establishment as the foundation, making breakthroughs at the same time, and constantly consolidate and strengthen mainstream ideological public opinion

-In the ideological field, adhering to the emphasis on construction and building on the foundation has been the consistent policy of the Communist Party of China since the reform and opening up.
+In the ideological field, adhering to the emphasis on construction and building on the foundation has been the consistent policy of the CCP since the reform and opening up.
 The principle of stressing construction was put forward by the party in the early stage of reform and opening up on the basis of summing up positive and negative experiences, especially on the basis of summing up the lessons of the "Cultural Revolution" such as taking class struggle as the keynote